mimeosd/aniketchavan2211/Terminologies/Readme.md

 - Neophyte :- A neophyte ("newbie", or "noob") is someone who is new to hacking or phreaking and has almost no knowledge or experience of the workings of technology and hacking.

+- Red team :-  plays the role of the attacker by trying to find vulnerabilities and break through cybersecurity defenses.
+- Blue team :- defends against attacks and responds to incidents when they occur.

 - Information Gathering / Reconnaissance :- Information Gathering
 means gathering different kinds of information about the target.
 It is basically, the first